2024 entry (view 2023 entry)

 AAB including AA in Mathematics and any one of Physics, Chemistry, Further Mathematics or Computer ScienceFind out if you are eligible for a contextual offer

-D*DD in EITHER Engineering BTEC National Level 3 Extended Diploma, with Distinctions in four Physics units, plus A in Mathematics at A-level (or equivalent), OR in Applied Science BTEC National Level 3 Extended Diploma, with Distinctions in five specified Chemistry units, plus A in Mathematics at A-level (or equivalent).
-Applicants taking Engineering BTEC may be invited to take the University of Bristol Maths test in place of A-level Mathematics.Find out more about our BTEC entry requirements
+D*DD in either Engineering BTEC National Level 3 Extended Diploma, with Distinctions in four Physics units, plus A in Mathematics at A-level (or equivalent), or in Applied Science BTEC National Level 3 Extended Diploma, with Distinctions in five specified Chemistry units, plus A in Mathematics at A-level (or equivalent).
+Applicants taking Engineering BTEC may be invited to take the University of Bristol mathematics test in place of A-level Mathematics.Find out more about our BTEC entry requirements

 International Baccalaureate Diploma